What is SIBO?

 - Prokinetics to improve muscular contraction - given if abnormalities of SI motility exist;

 FODMAP foods are fermentable carbohydrates that feed the good bacteria in the large intestine.
-While a low FODMAP diet reduces symptoms and makes you more comfortable by starving off bacteria in the small intestine, it does not get rid of the overgrowth.
+While the above diets reduce symptoms and make you more comfortable by starving off bacteria in the small intestine, it does not get rid of the overgrowth alone.

-In fact a low FODMAP diet long term can reduce the overall bacteria in the large intestine along with reduce the production of short chain fatty acids (SCFA), such as butyrate.
-Butyrate is essential for good health as it decreases inflammation in the colon and helps prevent the development of leaky gut.
+These diets are not designed for long term use as they can reduce the overall bacteria diversity in the large intestine along with reduce the production of short chain fatty acids (SCFA), such as butyrate.
+Butyrate is essential for good health as it decreases inflammation in the colon, improves gut transit time, resulting in regular bowel movements and helps prevent the development of leaky gut.

 Other dietary and lifestyle considerations are to make sure that quality protein is consumed with every meal and that stress is minimised so that the immune system is not weakened while you detox and repair.

-Unfortunately SIBO is a bugger to treat with a recurrence rate of almost 45% within a year of treatment.
+Unfortunately SIBO can take some time to treat with a recurrence rate of almost 45% within a year of treatment.
 This just highlights that correcting the cause and drivers of SIBO is as important as treating the overgrowth and that more than one round of treatment may be needed to clear it.

 There is still a lot to discover about treatment of SIBO so no doubt the current protocol will continue to change as new discoveries are made.
 In the meantime I suggest you get some support from a naturopath or GP if you suspect SIBO so that your treatment plan can be tailored and monitored to suit your individual needs.